thetealpickle/cheese-api-swift/README.md

 In the alien hyperstream (the human equivalent of a mall), the substance known on earth as cheese 🧀 is sold as a highly corrosive weapon 🦠💣 capable of destroying species and slowing down thier higher consciousness evolution.
 Quite a useful tool in war 😬.
 Different planets culture varying toxic levels of cheese. <br>

 The ultimate alien queen 👑 is sending out a squad to go to every planet and collect cheese data.
 The queen has an affinity for earth and wants to use human technology for the squad's data collection.
-To keep the technology authentically human, the queen had an actaul human develop the technology.<br>
+To keep the technology authentically human, the queen had an actual human develop the technology.<br>

 This is the API.